 The role of Swiss Re’s Control Functions (defined as Group Risk Management, Compliance and Group Internal Audit) in compensation matters is well established.

-In 2018, Swiss Re identified 181 positions that qualify as Key Risk Takers.
-This group consists of the members of the Group EC, BU EC members, other key executives and roles with core risk-taking authority.
+In 2019, Swiss Re identified 175 positions, held by 180 employees throughout the year, who qualify as Key Risk Takers.
+This group consists of the members of the Group EC, Business Unit EC members, other key executives and roles with core risk-taking authority.
 The list of Key Risk Takers is reviewed on a regular basis by Group Risk Management and Human Resources.

 Influence of the behavioural assessment on compensation

 The risk and control-related behaviour assessment of Group and business functions provides additional input to help determine the Group API pool and its allocation to each business function.
 The assessment of each Key Risk Taker serves as an additional factor when considering individual performance and compensation outcomes.

 In order to ensure the continued independence of Control Functions, their compensation approval processes differ in that key annual compensation decisions for these functions are approved at the Board level.
 This includes the approval of the aggregate API pools of the Control Functions and the approval of the individual compensation for the head of each Control Function.